 There are ancient and notable trees in and around the Forest that have yet to be found and recorded so that they are recognised and no longer overlooked.

-This project will build on survey work already undertaken by volunteers.
+This project has been building on survey work already undertaken by volunteers.
 The aim is to raise awareness of the location and importance of ancient and notable trees identified as well as their cultural and ecological importance.

 This project will help to establish better ecological connectivity with ancient trees across the Forest, and to enhance the surroundings of ancient and future ancient trees by grazing and other best practices in the surrounding land management.